SPARQL

 Learning Resources:

-- W3C SPARQL Specification
+- W3C SPARQL 1.1 Query and Update Recommendations

-- Apache Jena Documentation
+- Apache Jena and RDF4J documentation

 Continue Learning